slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 -- ownership of government by an individual, by a group or by any controlling private power."
 -- FDR*

-> *"Help a man who is in trouble and that man will remember you when he is in trouble again."
+> *"History is a race between education and catastrophe."
--- Paul Alexander*
+-- H.G.
+Wells*

-> *"Groups search for consensus.
-Individuals search for truth." (...)
-"Most of the culture wars are a struggle between what’s best for the children and what’s best for the childless."
+> *"Fascism is cured by reading, and racism is cured by traveling."
+-- Miguel de Unamuno*
+> *"The triumph of culture is to overpower nationality."
+-- Ralph Waldo Emerson*
+> *"Um dos tristes sinais da nossa época é que demonizamos aqueles que produzem, subsidiamos os que se recusam a produzir e canonizamos aqueles que reclamam."
--- Naval Ravikant*
+-- Thomas Sowell*
+> *"When a Democrat is elected, buy gun and ammo stocks.
+When a Republican is elected, buy newspaper stocks."*

 - law is not a moral compass. the people who hid anne frank were breaking the law.
 The people who killed her were following it.
 - insisting in your rights without acknowledging your responsabilities isn’t freedom is adolescence